Graduate students on graduation day

 6

-A minimum of three individual letters of recommendation or one confidential committee letter are required.
-It is recommended that letters of recommendation come from those most familiar with the applicant (i.e. faculty member, dentist, leader or mentor in volunteer organization, etc.)
+• Letters of Recommendation: A minimum of three individual letters of recommendation or one confidential committee letter are required.
+It is recommended that letters of recommendation come from those most familiar with the applicant (i.e., faculty member, dentist, leader or mentor in volunteer organization).

-*Please note that both applications are required before the application will be marked complete and reviewed by the admissions committee.
+Both applications must be received in full before an applicant will be marked complete and reviewed by the admissions committee.

-*Applicants that have applied in previous years must submit new AADSAS and MUSC applications and should update all application materials for each new admissions cycle.
+Applicants that have applied in previous years must submit new ADEA AADSAS and MUSC supplemental applications and should update all application materials for each new admissions cycle.

 Application Process